Inspection Reports for

 Findings

 The facility terminated a private caregiver arrangement to ensure all direct care staff are certified and employed by the facility or authorized agencies.
-Additionally, the facility conducted a disaster drill on 5/23/2014 after missing documentation from 2013, with plans to ensure ongoing compliance and documentation.
+The facility also conducted a disaster drill after missing documentation from the previous year and committed to ensuring annual drills and documentation are maintained.

 Deficiencies (2)